Noise levels in an office

 Safe noise levels in an office

-Irritating noise vs dangerous noise
+Irritating noise in an office vs dangerous noise

 Irritating noise is not synonymous with dangerous noise.

-The issue is that what one person finds to be a continually irritating noise in an office is very personal and another person may have no issue with it at all.
-As my own example, open-plan offices are to me the very definition of the seventh level of Hell, I loathe them with every fibre of my being as they are always too hot, stifling, and filled with the constant babble of noise from other people working.
-I could not and would not ever work in such a tortuous and to me noisy environment, while many many other people seem to thrive in that atmosphere of collegiality and cooperative work.
-But that is just me.
+As my own example, open-plan offices are to me the very definition of the seventh level of Hell, I loathe them with every fibre of my being as they are always filled with the constant babble of noise from other people working.
+I could not and would not ever work in such a tortuous and to me hellishly noisy environment, while many many other people seem to thrive in that atmosphere of collegiality and cooperative work.
+I do however work quite happily all day at my desk with music playing out of two big speakers, a noise which would drive some other people mad.

 I did a noise assessment recently where a production office was right next to some very large and continuously-operating machinery.
 While I was doing the noise assessment in the factory they asked for a measurement in the office as one person was really bothered by the constant low-frequency noise from the machines, but the level in there was only ≈62 dB(A), a common level in shared offices.
 The person who was bothered by the noise was not wrong or making it up, for them it was clearly an issue, but that doesn’t make it dangerous.